Dolphin Fin Bones

 The pectoral fins of dolphins, analogous to the forelimbs of land mammals, are arguably the most complex in their skeletal arrangement.
 They are highly modified flippers, showcasing a remarkable example of evolutionary adaptation.
 The skeletal structure comprises several bones, each playing a critical role in the fin's function:

 • Carpals, Metacarpals, and Phalanges: The wrist bones (carpals) are reduced in number compared to terrestrial mammals, again reflecting a streamlining adaptation for hydrodynamic efficiency.
 The metacarpals (palm bones) and phalanges (finger bones) are elongated and numerous, forming a flattened paddle-like structure.
 Interestingly, the number of phalanges is significantly increased compared to terrestrial mammals – a phenomenon known as hyperphalangy.
 This adaptation contributes to the increased surface area of the pectoral fin, enhancing its ability to generate thrust and maneuverability.
-The elongated phalanges are also interconnected by a robust network of connective tissue and muscles, further improving the structural integrity and flexibility of the fin.
+The elongated phalanges are also interconnected by a reliable network of connective tissue and muscles, further improving the structural integrity and flexibility of the fin.

-The intricate arrangement of these bones, along with the surrounding musculature and connective tissues, allows for precise control and a wide range of movements.
+The layered arrangement of these bones, along with the surrounding musculature and connective tissues, allows for precise control and a wide range of movements.
 The pectoral fins are crucial for steering, braking, and even for slow, controlled movement at lower speeds.
 Their flexibility and strength are essential for navigating complex underwater environments.

 The Dorsal Fin: A Stabilizer at Sea